-For example, the commencement of default ('opt out') tariff assignment from 1 July 2019 will see eligible customers transition from flat rate tariffs to time of use consumption tariffs 14 months after the trigger event.
-Therefore, while meeting the forecast change at a network tariff class level (such as Residential), forecasts for the associated flat rate tariffs (such as TAS31) are expected to decline while those for the relevant time of use consumption tariffs (such as TAS93) will experience an offsetting increase.
+For example, the default ('opt out') tariff assignment sees eligible customers transition from flat rate tariffs to time of use consumption tariffs 14 months after the trigger event.
+Therefore, while meeting the forecast change at a network tariff class level (such as Residential), forecasts for the associated flat rate tariffs (such as TAS31) are expected to continue to decline while those for the relevant time of use consumption tariffs (such as TAS93) will experience an offsetting increase.